shivamkrathghara/Diabetes-Prediction-Model/README.md

 test
 test whether the patient shows signs of diabetes (coded 0 if negative, 1 if positive)

-**Data Exploration & Modelling in this section we found that some variables have minimum values assigned to zero like skin thickness , glucose , so we replace these zeroes with median values. since data is not in very large number so we fill them by median values.
-Then we have done Univariate and biavriate analysis. after this step we make our Model which is based on logistic regression which has an accuracy of 77 % **
+**Data Exploration & Modelling** in this section we found that some variables have minimum values assigned to zero like skin thickness , glucose , so we replace these zeroes with median values. since data is not in very large number so we fill them by median values.
+Then we have done Univariate and biavriate analysis. after this step we make our Model which is based on logistic regression which has an accuracy of 77 %.

+The Model is deployed over R shiny package which gives probability of present and not present of the dataset.